ruthtech/generate-random-advice/README.md

 There are no automated tests.

 ### Manual tests (for the UI)
-First start the server via your Git terminal:
+Start the server via your Git terminal:

-    1. node server.js
+    1. npm start

-Then type "npm start" on the client for React to open a browser.
+Then open a browser on "localhost:5000".
     1. When the browser is open, click on the button.
 Does the advice change?

 ## Deployment